bogzbonny/yeehaw/_TODO.md

       widget if the the event takes place over the widget AND the priority of the widget is greater than the priority of the scrollpane
     - integrate in better capture event logic, if the mouse event is NOT captured, send the event to the next priority down.
+[DONE]
-       - this could potentially also be applied to the accomplish the scroll situation as described above.. first send the event to the inner pane, then if the mouse scroll event is not captured then send it to the scrollable pane.
+       - this could potentially also be applied to the accomplish the scroll situation as described above.. first send the event to the inner pane, then if the mouse scroll event is not captured then send it to the scrollable pane. - maybe then wouldn't need the mouse event logic??

 10. Simplify ElWidgetPane type to little more than a ParentPane
      - using the ParentPane store to hold index of the currently selected widget